 This is technically not a car but instead it’s like a side-by-side or heavy quadricycle

 Because there is no scale comparison we have to tell you this is small.
 Very small.
 It’s technically not a car but instead, it’s like a side-by-side or heavy quadricycle.
-That’s an EU classification that limits speeds to 28 mph and weight at 990 lbs not including battery weight.
-So there’s no way this can be used on public roads in the US.
+There’s an EU classification that limits speeds to 28 mph, but the eBussy can actually hit 55 mph.
+So it might actually make it to the U.S. one day.
 Wouldn’t it be great if the eBussy could be scaled up to the size of a Ford Transit van or Nissan NV200?

 Prices seem pretty reasonable, too.
 The basic van is a bit over $22,000.
 With the most expensive version, the off-road camper, the price is under $34,000.
 That includes a fresh-water tank, TV, fridge, sink, and 82-inch x 52-inch space for sleeping.